Please select a faculty / graduate school from this menu.

 Please refer to "Master's and Doctoral Program: Academic Calendar" for details.

 Students can make changes to registration for courses as many times as they like during the course registration period.
-Students should give themselves plenty of time to complete course registration and ask the Academic Affairs Office via e-mail during this period if they have any questions.
+Students should give themselves plenty of time to complete course registration and ask the Office of Student Services (Academic Affairs) via e-mail during this period if they have any questions.

 Course Registration System User Manual